 P.O.
 Box 413

 Milwaukee, WI 53201

-Five courses are required to successfully complete the totally online Certificate in Therapeutic Recreation.
-A minimum cumulative grade point average of 2.5 must be maintained on all the required coursework.
+Effective Fall 2020, six Therapeutic Recreation (TR) specific courses (18 credits) are required to successfully complete the online Certificate in TR.
+If you were enrolled in the certificate program prior to Fall 2020, you may elect to meet old or new requirements.
+Note: The National Council for Therapeutic Recreation Certification (NCTRC) requires six courses as of January 1, 2022.
+A minimum cumulative grade point average of 2.5 must be maintained on all required coursework.

 |THERREC 103: Introduction to Leisure||F/S||3|